widelang/draft/README.md

 "{message}"
 ```

-If you want to both return and print you it can you must enclose between `{}` and use the `;` Return Intent in the final of the returning expression.
+If you want to both return and print you it can you must enclose between `{}` and use the `||` Wall Intent in the final of the returning expression.

 You can also give a temporary name for the match expression: